svenssonjoel/lispBM/doc/manual/ch2_list_processing.md

 > 5
 ```

 So, what is the problem?
-The problem is this expression containing the recursive call
+The problem is this expression containing the
-`( + 1 (length-notail (cdr ls)))`.
-There is a `+ 1` on the "outside" of the recursive
+recursive call `( + 1 (length-notail (cdr ls)))`.
+There is a `+ 1` on
-call.
-If `(a (b ..))` then `a` is supposed to be applied to the result of `b` which means
+the "outside" of the recursive call.
+If you evaluate `(a (b ..))` then
+`a` is supposed to be applied to the result of `b` which means that we
-that we must remember that until the `b` returns.
-In the LBM implementation `a` is
+must remember that until the `b` returns.
+In the LBM implementation
-turned into a so-called "continuation" that occupies some amount of space on the runtime stack.
+`a` is turned into a so-called "continuation" that occupies some
-If the recursion is "deep", the list we count is long, then this stack space usage will grow
+amount of space on the runtime stack.
+If the recursion is "deep", the
+list we count is long, then this stack space usage will grow
 proportional to the length of the list.
 That is very bad:

 ```